streed/curseClass/README.md

 Goals
 =====

-Train a lamp to react to cursing that is heard and have said lamp react to said curisng.
+Train a lamp to react to cursing overheard in a office environment.

 Problems
 ========